SciGraph/SciGraph/README.md

 <em>Note that because Neo4j is using memory mapped IO the database cannot be stored in a Vagrant shared directory</em>

-If you're not using the vagrant box make sure you have `git`, `maven`, and `java` available.
+If you're not using the vagrant box or docker container make sure you have `git`, `maven`, and `java` available.
 Java should be version 7 or better.

 Clone and compile the project: